Customer Services

 • Current medical/psychological evidence from a competent person to support the application

-• A description of all reasonable adjustments already made within the centre or school for the programme of study;
+• A description of all reasonable adjustments already made within the centre for the teaching of the programme of study;

 • The centres recommendations for reasonable adjustments and the ways that this will be provided by the centre for the examination/assessment;